raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

 `undefined` is a Zig value of any type.
 The compiler accepts the read of `f.fd` because, statically, `f` has type `File`.
 At runtime, the storage holds whatever bytes were on the stack: `0xaa` in Debug mode (Zig's debug fill makes the misuse visible in a debugger), and arbitrary bytes in Release mode.
 Production code that wandered through an `undefined` read is just wrong.
 This is the deliberate Zig tradeoff: maximum power, programmer responsibility.

+Go sits at the opposite end.
+Every `var` zero-initializes by default: `var x int` writes 0, `var p *T` writes nil, `var s SomeStruct` zeroes every field.
+Safety is great (no garbage reads), but `nil` and the zero pattern are still real bytes in memory, written on every declaration even when the next line is about to overwrite every field.
+Zig trades safety for cycles; Go trades cycles for safety; both pay something the program didn't actually need to pay.

-Jam doesn't admit it.
-There is no `undefined` value, no way to declare a binding without giving it one, no way to read storage that hasn't been written.
-Every `var` and `const` requires an initializer.
+Jam refuses the choice.
+There is no `undefined` value, no implicit zero, no way to declare a binding without giving it a real initializer.
+Every `var` and `const` requires one.
 If you need to build something incrementally, you use a struct literal: compute the field values first, construct the struct second, bind it third.
-Nothing in between holds an unspecified value.
+Nothing in between holds an unspecified or placeholder value, and nothing is memset to zero just to be overwritten.

 The two patterns where this would otherwise be awkward, *deferred initialization* (slot exists now, value comes later) and *out-parameters* (callee fills caller-owned storage), get a different mechanism: a wrapper type called `Maybe(T)`.